trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 It happened to work because `bootstrapTools` is a derivation with single `out` output and `gcc` from `nixpkgs` has slightly different structure.
-Thus making the copy hack more portable:
+Thus, making the copy hack more portable:

 ```diff
 --- a/pkgs/development/libraries/glibc/default.nix